Security Overview

 Architecture

 LLM inference is routed through a dedicated server-side Model Router.
-Provider API keys are stored in server environment configuration — not in the IDE, not in client-side settings, and not in source control.
+Provider API keys live in server configuration — not in the IDE, client settings, or source control.

 Zero-retention LLM routing